· · · ·

 BackPack Beginnings

-ABOUT: BackPack Beginnings’ mission is to connect children and their families with resources needed to thrive.
-Our vision is a community of healthy and well-nourished children.
-We provide tangible basic necessities to local children, such as food, clothing, and hygiene products.
+About: BackPack Beginnings’ mission is to connect children and their families with resources needed to thrive.
+They provide tangible basic necessities to local children, such as food, clothing, and hygiene products.

-NEEDS: See a list of their greatest needs at the button to the right.
+Needs: See their greatest needs list on their website.
 They also accept gently used items such as children’s clothing and shoes, children’s books, stuffed animals, toys, and plastic grocery bags.

-VOLUNTEERING: Children 5 and older are welcome to join us.
-Our needs range from delivery drivers to Family Market and warehouse volunteers.
+Volunteering: Children 5 and older are welcome.
+Needs range from delivery drivers to Family Market and warehouse volunteers.

 parker@backpackbeginnings.org